gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-template.md

 ## Introduction

 This guide covers how to create a Gatsby Cloud site by cloning a Gatsby starter.
-Note, cloning of starters is only supported for GitHub.
+Note, cloning of starters is only supported for Github.
 If you use GitLab or BitBucket, you'll have to follow the [Create a Site from a Repository](/docs/how-to/cloud/create-site-from-repository/) guide instead.

 ## Directions